 chise.
 Kerrville, Tex.-Hill Country Cablevision Inc., operated by Carl Meek, Kerrville, and J. D. Brance, Hunt, Tex., has recently purchased the system formerly owned by John Threadgill, Brady, Tex.

-Laredo, Tex.-Donrey Broadcasting Co.
+Laredo, Tex.-Donrey Broadcasting Co..
 Fort Smith, Ark.
 (Don Reynolds group), has applied for a franchise.
 Vumore Co.
 (RKO General) currently holds a franchise in Laredo.

 has applied for a franchise.
 Vumore Co.
 (RKO General) currently holds a franchise in Laredo.

-Mercedes, Tex.-Two firms have applied for franchises: Southwest CATV Inc., Houston (Lester Kamin, president), and Valley Microwave Transmission Inc. (Mc-Henry T. Tichenor, president).
-Valley Microwave holds franchises in Edinburg and San Benito, both Texas, and Southwest CATV has franchises in Brownsville, Edinburg, McAllen, Mission, Pharr and San Benito, all Texas.

-McAllen, Tex.-Two firms have been granted 20-year franchises: Robert Mack Lee Industries Inc. (Carlton Farris, president), and Southwest CATV, Houston (Lester Kamin, president).
+Mercedes, Tex.-Two firms have applied for franchises: Southwest CATV Inc..
+Houston (Lester Kamin, president), and Valley Microwave Transmission Inc. (Mc-Henry T. Tichenor, president).
+Valley Microwave holds franchises in Edinburg and San Benito, both Texas, and South-west CATV has franchises in Brownsville, Edinburg, McAllen, Mission, Pharr and San Benito, all Texas.
+McAllen, Tex.-Two firms have been granted 20-year franchises: Robert Mack Lee Industries Inc. (Carlton Farris, presi-dent), and Southwest CATV, Houston (Lester Kamin, president).
 Robert Mack Lee Industries will pay \$1,000 a year or 4% of gross receipts, whichever is greater, and will offer two Los Angeles stations in addition to stations from Fort Worth, San Antonio, and Corpus Christi, all Texas.
-Directors of the firm are Mr. Farris, O. Terry, and Bill Whalen.
-Southwest CATV holds franchises in Brownsville, Edinburg, Mission, Pharr, and San Benito, all Texas.
+Di-rectors of the firm are Mr. Farris.
+O. Terry. and Bill Whalen.
+Southwest CATV holds franchises in Brownsville, Edinburg, Mis-sion, Pharr, and San Benito, all Texas.
 A third firm already holds a franchise in McAllen: Alice Cable Television Co., Alice, Tex.

-sion, Pharr, and San Benito, all Texas.
-A third firm already holds a franchise in McAllen: Alice Cable Television Co., Alice, Tex.

-Orange, Tex.-Orange CATV Inc. has been granted a franchise.

-San Benito.
-Tex.-Voters have approved a franchise for Southwest CATV Inc., Houston, Lester Kamin is president of the firm.
-Southwest, which would charge \$4.75 monthly, currently holds franchises in McAllen, Brownsville, Edinburg, Pharr and Mission, all Texas.
+B Orange, Tex.-Orange CATV Inc. has sion, Pharr, and San Benito, all Texas.
+A third firm already holds a franchise in McAllen: Alice Cable Television Co., Alice, Tex. ■ Orange, Tex.-Orange CATV Inc. has been granted a franchise. ■ San Benito.
+Tex.-Voters have approved a franchise for Southwest CATV Inc. Houston.
+Lester Kamin is president of the firm.
+Southwest, which would charge \$4.75 monthly. currently holds franchises in McAllen, Brownsville, Edinburg, Pharr and Mission, all Texas.
 Valley Microwave Transmission Inc. (McHenry T. Tichenor, president) already holds a franchise in San Benito.

-Christiansburg, Va.- Booth-American Corp., Detroit, has applied for a franchise.
-Estimated cost to subscriber is \$10 for initial installation and \$4.95 per month, Now operating in Pulaski, Va., the firm was granted a license in Blacksburg, Va., and plans to make an application to the city of Radford, Va.

-Hurricane, W. Va.-Cabell Cable Co. has been awarded a 20-year franchise.
+Christiansburg, Va. - Booth-American Corp., Detroit. has applied for a franchise.
+Estimated cost to subscriber is \$10 for initial installation and \$4.95 per month, Now operating in Pulaski, Va., the firm was granted a license in Blacksburg, Va., and plans to make an application to the city of Radford, Va. ■ Hurricane, W. Va.-Cabell Cable Co. has been awarded a 20-year franchise. ■ Delavan.

-Delavan.
 Wis.-A 20-year franchise has been awarded to James M. Stine and Donald Whitlow, consultants for the CATV Co., Glenview, Ill.
-Stine declared that the company will be incorporated and called Delavan Cable-Vision.

-Eagle River, Wis.-Northern Telecable Inc. has been granted a franchise.

-Madison, has been granted a franchise.

-Principals are Dr. Charles Hopkins, Maple Bluff, Wis., and James Fitzgerald, Janesville, Wis.
-All Channel TV, a previous applicant, dropped its application and merged with Complete Channel TV Inc.

-Prairie du Chien, Wis.-General Telephone & Electronics Corp. has applied for a franchise.
+Stine declared that the company will be incorporated and called Delavan.
+Cable-Vision. ■ Eagle River, Wis.-Northern Telecable Inc. has been granted a franchise. ■ Madison, Mis.-Complete Channel TV Inc. Madison, has been Sranted a franchise. ■ Madison, Wis.-Complete Channel TV Inc., Madison, has been Sranted a franchise. ■ Madison, Wis.-Complete Channel TV, appevious applicant, dropped its application and merged with Complete Channel TV inc. Prairie du Chien, Wis.-General Telephone & Electronics Corp. has applied for a franchise.